paulroub/preso/README.md

 </figure>

 ## Contributing
 Pull requests are welcome.
 Bug reports are welcome.
-Feature requests will be entertained if they seem like fun and I'm on a plane (or if it seems like they'd lead to a blog post).
+Feature requests will be entertained if they sound like fun and I'm on a plane (or if it seems like they'd lead to a blog post).

 ## Acknowledgements